Mindgreppers/lifemaker_web/content/_index.md

 > **I am** (Existence, indivisible, integral, unborn, undying, formless, limitless, timeless, eternal Self, forever same, omnipresent, transcendental). **I am (Existence), with everyone (Co-existence).**

 Every one, has the same nature of Self within, because it is our True nature.
 This revelation is equally accessible to everyone, and we experience it in moments as pure Happiness or Love.
-Can this state be spontaneous and continuous?
 Moses, Jesus, Buddha, Prophet Mohammed, Krishna, Nanak, Rumi, Osho, Krishnamurthy, Ramana Maharishi and millions of others throughout our history have experienced and shared this with us for our benefit, *in different ways*.
+But we don't see people really happy, despite the material "development" in last century.
+Why doesn't the wise teachings of our ancestors work for us today?
+What is lacking?
+We want to find and fill that lacking.
 Everyone can be a Master and Knower, and their knowing be beautifully manifested in their relationships, family and work.
 This is what we, as modern humans, wish for present and future Humanity.

 You can read more about the philosophy of non-duality and duality and its backing, by all major relegions, prophets, masters and philosophers [here](/philosophy)